EmoryAir/EmoryAir.github.io/documentation/LowCostSensorSchematics.md

 # Low Cost Sensor Documentation

 ## Background
 Below is documentation of the components used and their arrangment for the sensors we used during the 2021 Atlanta Science Festival.
-A small computer called an [Arduino](https://store.arduino.cc/usa/mkr2uno-adapter) was used to procecc data collected by the laser particle sensor.
+A small computer called an [Arduino](https://store.arduino.cc/usa/mkr2uno-adapter) was used to process data collected by the laser particle sensor.
 This data was then displayed on a small LED display.
 The measurements taken and displayed were as follows:

 ### Measurements
 * EPA Air Quality Standard (On a scale from Good-Harmful)